-- 29.1 Safeguarding incidents can occur outside of Academy and can be associated with outside factors.
-Academy staff, particularly the DSL and their deputies will always consider the context of incidents- this is known as contextual safeguarding. - 29.2 Assessment of pupil's behaviour will consider whether there are wider environmental factors that are a threat to their safety or welfare. - 29.3 The Academy will provide as much contextual information as possible when making referrals.
+- 29.1 Safeguarding incidents can occur outside of school and can be associated with outside factors.
+Academy staff, particularly the DSL and their deputies will always consider the context of incidents- this is known as contextual safeguarding. - 29.2 Assessment of pupils' behaviour will consider whether there are wider environmental factors that are a threat to their safety or welfare. - 29.3 The academy will provide as much contextual information as possible when making referrals.